MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/equals-operator.md

 ms.reviewer: alexans
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 09/02/2021
+ms.date: 09/05/2021
 ms.localizationpriority: high
 ---
 # =~ operators

-Filters a record set based on the provided search term.
+Filters a record set based on the provided search term with a case-insensitive search.

 > [!NOTE]
 >
 > * Adding `~` to the operator makes values' search case-insensitive: `col =~ (expression)` or `col !~ (expression)`.
 > * Case-insensitive operators are currently supported only for ASCII-text.
 For non-ASCII comparison, use the [tolower()](tolowerfunction.md) function.

 The following table provides a comparison of the `==` operators.
-For further information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).
+For more information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).

 |Operator   |Description   |Case-Sensitive  |Example (yields `true`)  |
 |-----------|--------------|----------------|-------------------------|